General Tso’s Chicken Recipe

 Notes

-- For a gluten-free option, use gluten-free soy sauce and hoisin sauce.
+- Gluten-free: Use gluten-free all-purpose flour, gluten-free soy sauce (or tamari), and gluten-free hoisin sauce.

-- Bake the chicken If you want to reduce the added oil from frying.
-Simply bake them in the oven at 200C/400F for 20 minutes, flipping them halfway through.
+- Baked chicken: If you want to reduce the added oil from frying.
+Simply bake them in the oven at 400°F for 20 minutes, flipping them halfway through.

 Would you please convert your asian dishes to keto?
 I would greatly love to enjoy these dishes again.